AI, progress & app workflow

 Orena entity facts; Orena AI analysis guide

-The reader wants practical context about "How to use habit streaks without turning progress into pressure" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Progress use: habit streaks" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step